vercel/styled-jsx/README.md

 ### Why It Works Like This

+Data attributes give us style encapsulation and `_jsxStyleInject` is heavily optimized for:

+- Injecting styles upon render
-Data attributes give us style encapsulation and `_jsxStyleInject` is heavily optimized for injecting styles upon render, only injecting a certain component's style once (even if the component is included multiple times) and keeping track of styles for server-side rendering (discussed in the next section).
+- Only injecting a certain component's style once (even if the component is included multiple times)
+- Keeping track of styles for server-side rendering (discussed in the next section).

 ## Server-Side Rendering